Professor of Political Science and British Politics

 Research interests: political accountability, understanding of political and economic and other policy shocks; survey measurement; British elections.

-I am the Director of the Nuffield Politics Research Centre and Westminster Bridge, Co-Director of the British Election Study, President of the British Politics Group of the American Political Science Association, Fellow of the American Academy of Arts and Sciences, Elections Analyst for ITV News' twice BAFTA nominated live overnight election results programmes, and a Senior Fellow at the Centre for British Politics at the University of Hull.
+I am the Director of the Nuffield Politics Research Centre and Westminster Bridge, Co-Director of the British Election Study, President of the British Politics Group of the American Political Science Association, Fellow of the American Academy of Arts and Sciences, Fellow of the Academy of Social Sciences, Elections Analyst for ITV News' twice BAFTA nominated live overnight election results programmes, and a Senior Fellow at the Centre for British Politics at the University of Hull.

-I am interested in supervising PhD students working on any analysis of British Election Study data, other related political/attitudinal/election study data, projects on political accountability, economics and voting - in particular economic insecurity and wealth - and also political attitudes, gender, and political representation and elections more broadly.
+I am interested in supervising PhD students working with British Election Study data, other related political/attitudinal/election study data, projects on political accountability, economics and voting - in particular economic insecurity and wealth - and political attitudes, gender, and political representation and elections more broadly.
 I supervise comparative projects that fall into the above substantive areas.
 I'm particularly interested in research with a clear social benefit.

-I am passionate about ensuring greater representation and providing mentoring for under-represented groups in academia.
+I am passionate about ensuring greater representation and providing mentoring for under-represented groups.

 My research focuses on the link between what governments do (policy outcomes, the economy, political competition) and how people respond to them.